selfcan/BlueGauge/README-en.md

 3. **Hide Disconnected Devices**: Consider not displaying disconnected devices in the tray notifications.
 This approach would reduce clutter and ensure that only relevant information is shown, thereby preventing text overflow.

-### 3. How to display the power of multiple devices on the pallet?
+### 3. How to display the battery level of multiple devices on the tray?

 - **Solution:**: Create another folder, copy `BlueGauge.exe` and `BlueGauge.toml` to the folder, then rename `BlueGauge.exe` to another name, and finally turn on and set the display battert level to other Bluetooth device, set the `Launch at Startup`.

-### 4. The tray battery number icon is cut off by a small part
+### 4. The tray number/battery icon is cut off by a small part

 - **Solution::**: Open the tray menu - `Settings`-`Open Config`, and then set the font size in `font_size` under `[tray.icon.font]` to set a font that is one size smaller than the original one.

-### 5. Connection indicator in tray prompt has no color
+### 5. Connection indicator in tray tooltip has no color

 Connection indicator only supports displaying colors in Windows 11